2025-26 Edition

 Geared toward students who want to gain a better understanding of how to use the vast quantity of structural biology information available in publicly accessible databases to help guide their research.

-Prerequisite: BIOCHEM 210A or BIO SCI 98 or BIO SCI M114 or BIO SCI M133 or MOL BIO 211 or MOL BIO 204.
-BIOCHEM 210A with a grade of B- or better.
-MOL BIO 211 with a grade of B- or better.
-MOL BIO 204 with a grade of B- or better
+Prerequisite: BIOCHEM 210A with a minimum grade of B- or BIO SCI 98 or BIO SCI M114 or BIO SCI M133 or MOL BIO 211 with a minimum grade of B- or MOL BIO 204 with a minimum grade of B-.

 PHYSIO 290.
 Topics in Physiology.
 3 Units.